Key Takeaways

 How Credit Card Minimum Payments Are Calculated

 Most credit cards calculate your minimum payment as either a flat dollar amount (usually $25–35) or a percentage of your balance (typically 1–3%), whichever is greater.
-As your balance drops, your minimum payment shrinks — which sounds good, but means more and more of each payment is going to interest instead of principal.
+Federal regulations require that minimum payments cover at least all fees and interest plus 1% of the principal — but issuers are free to set minimums higher, and few do.

 The Real Numbers: $8,000 Credit Card Debt